bominn/protein-DNA-binding-prediction/README.md

 ## Data description
-* Data source: CHIP-seq data https://www.encodeproject.org/experiments/ENCSR000AQU/
+* Data source: CHIP-seq data from https://www.encodeproject.org/experiments/ENCSR000AQU/
 * Each column is separated by 'one space'.

 * **Training data**  <br/>